sfc-gh-cnayak/Visual_Analytics_Powered_By_Snowflake_And_Tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 ### What You’ll Learn

 * Analyzing structured and semi-structured data
-* Levergaging Snowflake Marketplace and integrating External DataLakes
+* Levergaging Snowflake Marketplace and integrating dataLakes using Iceberg tables
 * Snowflake Generative AI capability
 * Building Visualization using Tableau on Snowflake tables.